mrcavalcanti/mosaicoo/docs/sources/image-rendering/_index.md

 Alert notifications can include images, but rendering many images at the same time can overload the server where the renderer is running.
 For instructions of how to configure this, see [concurrent_render_limit]({{< relref "../administration/configuration/#concurrent_render_limit" >}}).

-## Install Grafana Image Renderer plugin
+## Install Mosaicoo Image Renderer plugin

-> **Note:** Starting from Grafana v7.0.0, all PhantomJS support has been removed.
-Please use the Grafana Image Renderer plugin or remote rendering service.
+> **Note:** Starting from Mosaicoo v7.0.0, all PhantomJS support has been removed.
+Please use the Mosaicoo Image Renderer plugin or remote rendering service.

 To install the plugin, refer to the [Grafana Image Renderer Installation instructions](https://grafana.com/grafana/plugins/grafana-image-renderer#installation).

 ## Configuration

-The Grafana Image Renderer plugin has a number of configuration options that are used in plugin or remote rendering modes.
+The Mosaicoo Image Renderer plugin has a number of configuration options that are used in plugin or remote rendering modes.

 In plugin mode, you can specify them directly in the [Grafana configuration file]({{< relref "../administration/configuration/#plugingrafana-image-renderer" >}}).